ArtS/arts.github.com/_drafts/aspnetmvc-dropdowns-with-enums.md

 {% highlight html %}
 <div class="form-group">
     @Html.LabelFor(m => m.Industry)
-@Html.EnumDropDownListFor(model => model.Industry, // Model field that will be used to store user selection
-                            "- Please select your industry -", // Text for the first 'default' option new { @class = "form-control" })  @* A class name to assign to "select" tag *@
+    @Html.EnumDropDownListFor(model => model.Industry, // Model field that will be used to store user selection "- Please select your industry -", // Text for the first 'default' option new { @class = "form-control" })  @* A class name to assign to "select" tag *@
 </div>
 {% endhighlight %}

-Similarly to [simple drop down list][1], you'll get the user's selection in the `model.Industry` field on POST.
+Similarly to the [simple drop down list][1], you get user's selection in the `model.Industry` field on POST.
 The helper function will also do all the heavy lifting to create proper `<option>` elements under the `<select>` tag, which will have their text set to the corresponding value from `[Display(Name="...")]` attribute.

 #####ASP.NET MVC 5 & 4 - the hard way
-In case of earlier versions of the MVC you need to do some work to get those pesky enum values and their descriptions out.
+In case of an earlier version of the MVC you need to do some work to get those pesky enum values and their descriptions out.
 You can use [`@Html.DropDownListFor`][1] helper function, although it needs a list of `SelectListItem` objects, so we need to convert the members of the enum into instances of the that class.
 Here's a way of doing this: